Seoul: Kim’s daughter reveal hints at prolonged family rule

 South Korea’s military has admitted it failed to shoot down any of the North Korean drones, which it said flew across the rivals’ border for the first time in five years.
 The failure caused security concerns in South Korea.

-The NIS said North Korea has about 500 drones, including a small number of self-exploding drones, Yoo said.
+The NIS said North Korea has about 500 drones, including a small number of self-exploding drones, according to Yoo.

+Observers say North Korea has a history of sending surveillance drones into South Korea.
+A suspected North Korean drone found in South Korea in 2014 also contained photos of South Korea’s presidential office, which was located at a different site in Seoul.
+Another suspected North Korea drone found crashed in 2017 was discovered to have photographed a U.S. missile defense system in South Korea.

 Associated Press writer Mari Yamaguchi in Tokyo contributed to this report.

-Note: This story has been edited to correct Kim’ Jong Un’s birthday to Sunday, not Monday.